czlee/Tabbie2/tabbie2.git/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this application template that your Web server supports PHP 5.4.0.
+The minimum requirement by this application template that your Web server supports PHP 5.4.0, and the following extensions:
+ - mbstring
+ - xml
+ - mcrypt

 GETTING STARTED
 ---------------